Hussi503/Interview-Questions/AWS/Ec2&general (61)/questions.md

 # 🖥️ EC2 Administration & Troubleshooting

 ### 🔹 Q19.
 How do you resolve EC2 instance timeout errors?
 What are common reasons for SSH timeout?
+In real production, SSH timeout on an EC2 instance usually comes down to network path issues, instance reachability, or OS-level problems, so I approach it systematically from outside → inside.

+First, I check Security Groups and NACLs.
+In most cases, SSH timeout is simply because port 22 is not खुला (allowed) from my source IP.
+I verify inbound rules in SG and also ensure NACLs are not blocking ephemeral ports.
+In real scenarios, I’ve seen NACL deny rules override SGs causing intermittent timeouts.

+Next, I validate network reachability.
+I check if the instance has a public IP / Elastic IP and is in a subnet with a proper route table (0.0.0.0/0 → IGW).
+If it’s a private subnet, I confirm I’m connecting via bastion host or VPN.
+Many times, engineers try direct SSH to private EC2, which leads to timeout.

+Then I verify instance health and status checks in AWS.
+If 2/2 checks are failing, it indicates OS-level hang or underlying host issue.
+In such cases, I either reboot the instance or use EC2 Serial Console / detach root volume and inspect logs like /var/log/messages for kernel panic or disk issues.

+If network is fine, I move to OS-level debugging.
+I check whether the sshd service is running and listening on port 22.
+Sometimes high CPU/utilization or disk full situations cause SSH daemon to become unresponsive.
+In production, I’ve seen cases where too many connections / fail2ban / iptables rules block incoming SSH.

 ### 🔹 Q20.
 What checks do you perform when an EC2 instance is running but not reachable?